patlei/Auto_Interview_Ques_Generator/README.md

 # Auto Interview Questions Generator

 An AI-powered tool designed to automatically generate customized interview questions based on uploaded resumes or job descriptions (JD).
-It utilizes the DeepSeek API to help job seekers prepare for mock interviews or assist recruiters in building question banks.
+It utilizes the LLM API to help job seekers prepare for mock interviews or assist recruiters in building question banks.

 ## Tech Stack